Salvador Cienfuegos: Arrest and diplomatic controversy

 The Drug Enforcement Administration began investigating Cienfuegos in December 2015 and indicted him at the United States District Court for the Eastern District of New York on 14 August 2019.
 He was arrested by U.S. officials on 15 October 2020 at the Los Angeles International Airport on drug and "money-laundering" charges.
 The United States alleged that he used the alias "El Padrino" ("The Godfather") while working with the H-2 Cartel.
 His arrest reportedly infuriated President Obrador, who appeared particularly riled that Mexican officials had not been informed about the investigation into the general.
 The Mexican government warned the U.S. that it would review security agreements because it was not given advance notice of the arrest.

-On 18 November 2020, American authorities dropped charges against Cienfuegos, who had already been imprisoned in the U.S. for over a month and agreed to send him back to Mexico.
+On 18 November 2020, American authorities dropped charges against Cienfuegos, who had already been imprisoned in the U.S. for over a month, and agreed to send him back to Mexico.
 Media outlets reported that the charges had been dropped under pressure from the Mexican federal government, which had threatened to expel DEA agents from the country.
-However, it was acknowledged that in exchange for the U.S. government's agreement to drop the charges, Mexican prosecutors would open their own investigation into him.
+However, it was acknowledged that, in exchange for the U.S. government's agreement to drop the charges, Mexican prosecutors would open their own investigation into him.

-On 16 December 2020, Mexico's Chamber of Deputies passed changes to a security law which tightened the rules governing foreign law enforcement agents.
+On 16 December 2020, Mexico's Chamber of Deputies passed changes to a security law that tightened the rules governing foreign law enforcement agents.
 Under the new regulations backed by Obrador, foreign agents must share the information they gather with Mexican officials and no longer have immunity.
 United States Attorney General William Barr warned Mexico that by passing this law, it would make it hard for the U.S. to cooperate with Mexico.
 Secretary of Foreign Affairs Marcelo Ebrard said that the changes were all about reciprocity and stated that they were "not asking for anything which isn't expected of a Mexican diplomatic agent abroad."

 Cienfuegos was cleared of all charges on 14 January 2021, and Obrador said that the accusations against him were politically motivated.
 The United States Department of Justice threatened to restart its prosecution if Mexico did not prosecute him.
-After the publishing of the evidence against Cienfuegos by the Mexican government, the Department of Justice expressed disappointment at him being cleared and stated the release of evidence violated the Treaty on Mutual Legal Assistance between the countries, questioning whether the United States could still share "secret information" with Mexico.
+After the publishing of the evidence against Cienfuegos by the Mexican government, the Department of Justice expressed disappointment at his being cleared and stated that the release of evidence violated the Treaty on Mutual Legal Assistance between the countries, questioning whether the United States could still share "secret information" with Mexico.